danhje/enver/README.md

 all_values = env.all()
 ```

-The `Enver` class and any derived classes are singletons, meaning it they always return the same instance:
+The `Enver` class and any derived classes are singletons, meaning they always return the same instance:

 ```python
 env1 = Config()